ParallelMaths/parallel/pages/4-blackboard-equation.md

 ## 5. Review Quiz

-These quick questions cover three topics that appeared in the previous three Challenges.
-If it helps you can refer back to those Challenges.
+These quick questions cover three topics that appeared in the previous three Parallelograms.
+If it helps you can refer back to those Parallelograms.

 ::: problem
 <div class="marks">2 marks</div>

-**5.1** In Challenge 1, we talked about a quick way to add up all the numbers from, say, 1 to 100.
+**5.1** In Parallelogram #1, we talked about a quick way to add up all the numbers from, say, 1 to 100.
 Can you remember it?
 Hint: sometimes it’s easier to pair numbers, perhaps the smallest and the biggest.

 The sum of all the numbers from 1 to 40 is: